-In the case of a car accident, you might receive on-site paramedic or emergency room care.
-But a whiplash injury may not cause symptoms immediately.
-If you experience neck pain and other symptoms after an injury, see your doctor or an urgent care center as soon as possible.
+If you've been in a car accident, you might get care on the scene or in an emergency room.
+However, a whiplash injury may not cause symptoms right away.
+If you have neck pain and other symptoms after an injury, see a healthcare professional as soon as possible.

-Be prepared to describe in detail the event that may have caused the onset of symptoms and to answer the following questions.
+Be ready to describe in detail the event that may have caused your symptoms and to answer questions, such as:

 - How would you rate your neck pain on a scale of 1 to 10, with 10 being the worst.

 - Does movement make the pain worse?

-- How long after the event did the symptoms appear?
+- How long after the event did the symptoms start?

-- Have you experienced neck pain in the past, or do you experience it regularly?
+- Have you had neck pain in the past, or do you have it often?

-- Have you taken any drugs or used other treatments to lessen the pain?
-What was the effect?
+- Have you tried medicines or other treatments to relieve the pain?
+If so, what happened?

-- What medications do you take regularly, including dietary supplements and herbal medicines?
+- What medicines do you take daily or often?
+Include dietary supplements and herbal medicines?